weblogixx/wsclient-evented/README.md

 function onWsMessage [default: defaultMessageHandler] Called on all WebSocket onMessage events.
-Defaults to emitting via fbemitter function onWsClose [default: null] Called when a WebSocket connection is closed function onWsError [default: null] Called when a WebSocket connection throws errors function onWsTimeout [default: null] Called when a WebSocket connection times out
+Defaults to emitting via fbemitter function onWsClose [default: null] Called when a WebSocket connection is closed function onWsError [default: null] Called when a WebSocket connection throws errors function onMaxReconnects [default: null] Called when the maximal amount of reconnects is reached function onWsTimeout [default: null] Called when a WebSocket connection times out
 ```